cflynn07/github-action-til-autoformat-readme/README.md

 README.md summary of his TILs when he pushes code.
 I saw this and thought, hey if we use GitHub actions to do this, why not make a GitHub Action?

-If you have a TIL repository with TILs organized into folders by catagory you can add this GitHub action to generate a nice README when you push a new TIL.
+If you have a TIL repository with TILs organized into folders by category you can add this GitHub action to generate a nice README when you push a new TIL.

 ### How To Use